-PBDA will connect sub-grantees with internal and external training and resources to facilitate the development of a highly skilled workforce.
+PBDA remains committed to creating a diverse workforce to implement the BEAD program and other programs.
+PBDA will strategically connect sub-grantees with internal and external training resources to facilitate the development of a highly skilled workforce by conducting webinars and /or meet-and-greet opportunities.
 PBDA's 5-year state plan is mission-focused and vision-driven, with values that promote strategic partnerships and leverage critical community anchor institutions.

-PBDA strongly encourages each sub-grantee to participate or engage with one or more of the following training opportunities or programs:
+PBDA expects each sub-grantee to participate or engage with one or more of the following training opportunities or programs: